-I have spoken before about my own struggle with insecurities and low self esteem so it's pretty common knowledge.
+I have banged on before about my own struggle with insecurities and low self esteem so it’s pretty common knowledge.

 I know personally, issues like this tend to be suffered in silence.
-There seems to be a stigma around problems that stem from mental health, which include insecurities regarding our physical appearance.
-It begs the question, what are men to do in this situation?
+I didn’t use to spill my guts to all and sundry online.
+We all know there’s a stigma around problems that stem from mental health.
+Especially insecurities regarding our physical appearance.
+That begs the question what are men to do in this situation?

 There is a lot of discussion for women on the matter.
-For example, women's magazines promoting unrealistic body expectations is a very popular topic of conversation.
-But there is very little conversation about the same issues regarding men.
+For example, women’s magazines promoting unrealistic body expectations is a very popular topic of conversation.
+Probably because those expectations are a complete fucking joke but thats neither here nor there.
+The fact remains there is very little conversation about the same issues regarding men.

-I can't quite understand that myself as men aren't robots created in a lab devoid of any feelings or emotions.
-They suffer the same struggles as women in this scenario.
+I can’t quite understand that myself as men aren’t robots created in a lab devoid of any feelings or emotions (well I don’t bloody think you are anyway?!).
+Men suffer the same struggles as women in this scenario.

-I don't normally aim my articles at a specific gender, I like to keep them neutral so that everyone feels welcome.
-However, as you can see this post is titled, low self esteem for guy's.
-The reason I am breaking my own rule on this one is because I feel, that men are probably so used to seeing this sort of discussion aimed specifically at women, that they may not have the courage to get involved unless it's otherwise specifically stated.
+I don’t normally aim my articles at a specific gender, I like to keep them neutral so that everyone feels welcome.
+However, as you can see this post is titled, low self esteem for guy’s.
+There’s a reason I am breaking my own rule on this one.
+I feel, that men are probably used to seeing this sort of discussion aimed specifically at women.
+That may mean they won’t have the courage to get involved unless it’s otherwise specifically stated.

-Before we delve to deeply into this I first want to assure you all that if you are unhappy with your physical appearance don't be embarrassed.
+Before we delve to deeply into this I first want to assure you all that if you are unhappy with your physical appearance don’t be embarrassed.
+The things you worry about in yourself?
+Most people don’t give a fuck about.
+We’re selfish creatures.
 There is absolutely no reason to feel ashamed or self conscious because you actually have feelings.
 In fact women find that kinda sexy.

 You don’t need to change a thing about yourself.